 There are constant changes and challenges in education and in society but at St Joseph’s we strive to provide a stable, safe and secure environment where “love“ is at the core of all that we do.
 It is a great privilege and honour to be part of our school family.

-I have been a governor at St Joseph’s for 9 years and currently hold the position of Vice Chair.
+I have been a governor at St Joseph’s for over 10 years and currently hold the position of Vice Chair.
 I became a governor to support my children and their school and enjoyed it so much I wanted continue to help the staff and children after they had moved on to St Mary’s.
 Most weekends are spent supporting my children in their love of sport, spending time with my family and catching up with the many wonderful friends I have made here as a parent, governor and part of Friends of St Joseph’s

 It has been a great privilege to serve as a Foundation Governor at St. Joseph's School for over 35 years.
 When I first became a governor my daughter and son were pupils at St. Joseph's.
 They are now married and living on the other side of the world.
 Fortunately, I love travelling and, now that I'm retired, I am able to spend more time with them and my three young grandchildren.

 I am passionate about education and keen to ensure that all children have the opportunity to achieve their full potential in a stimulating, learning environment.
 I am very proud that the children, and everyone involved in St. Joseph's School, understand the values of our mission statement - Love Jesus, Love learning, Love life.